There are all these tweets, but no one stops to listen to the birds song. -Mark Kelly, Pacifica's Lead Reference Services Librarian

 In the end it comes down to balance.
 The digital world is a wonderful gift, but it "challenges our impulse control" and can cause stress of always feeling like you have to be connected to 'be on'.

 I hope this post was more on the side of knowledge versus information.
 If I erred on the side of information, then perhaps an MP3 lecture on Greek Mythology would balance you out by offering you some knowledge?

 Rossi, Safron.
 (2015, March 9).
 Telephone interview.

-Safron Rossi, Ph.D., is Associate Core Faculty in the Depth psychology Jungian and Archetypal Studies MA/PhD program, teaching courses on mythology and depth psychology.
+Safron Rossi, Ph.D., is Associate Core Faculty in the Depth psychology Jungian and Archetypal Studies Specialization of the M.A./Ph.D.
+Depth Psychology Program, teaching courses on mythology and depth psychology.
 Safron is also Curator of Collections at Opus Archives & Research Center, home of the archival and manuscript collections of scholars including Joseph Campbell, James Hillman, Marija Gimbutas, Marion Woodman, and Christine Downing.
 Her writing and scholarly studies focus on archetypal psychology, the western astrological tradition, goddess traditions, and feminist studies.
 Safron edited and introduced a volume in Joseph Campbell's Collected Works based on his Goddess mythology lectures titled Goddesses: Mysteries of the Feminine Divine (2013).
 She has published articles in Jungian and Archetypal journals and has contributed essays to various volumes including: The Soul Does Not Specialize: Revaluing the Humanities and the Polyvalent Imagination; and Breaking the Plates: Fracturing Fictions and Archetypal Imaginings